lheric/GitlHEVCAnalyzer/README.md

 ![logo](https://github.com/lheric/GitlHEVCAnalyzer/blob/master/screenshots/logo.png?raw=true)

-Gitl HEVC Analyzer is an open-source tool for bitstream analysis for HEVC/H.265 .
+Gitl HEVC/H.265 Analyzer is an open-source tool for bitstream analysis for HEVC/H.265 .

 It is released under Apache License 2.0.
 In addition, it's **NOT for commercial use**.
 If you want to use it for commercial purpose, please contact us.
 If you ares not using it to develop weapons, produce or sell illegal drugs, and if you are not a terrorist, we will give your a commercial version for **free**.